Dani Sordo: Career

-For the 2011 season Sordo joined MINI in their first year in the WRC, securing 2 podiums with 3rd in Germany and 2nd in France, respectively.
-He also finished 4th in Spain and 6th in the first round for MINI in Sardegnia.
-For 2012 he continues his partnership with MINI for their first full season beginning with the Monte Carlo Rally, where he took his first podium for 2012 finishing in second place.
+For the 2011 season Sordo joined MINI in their first year in the WRC, securing two podiums with third in Germany and second in France, respectively.
+He also finished fourth in Spain and sixth in the first round for MINI in Sardegnia.
+For 2012, he continued his partnership with MINI for their first full season beginning with the Monte Carlo Rally, where he took his first podium for 2012 finishing in second place.
 However, in Sweden he went off-road and scored no points.
 Sordo did not compete in the Rally Mexico due to MINI separating from Prodrive.
-A round later, however, after some more than 100 modifications to the MINI, Sordo won 6 stages including the power stage.
+A round later, however, after some more than 100 modifications to the MINI, Sordo won six stages including the power stage.
 Sordo was set to replace Ford's number one driver Jari-Matti Latvala in Argentina, after the Finn was injured in practice for the upcoming event, the only event he drove for Ford, after which he competed in New-Zealand, Germany, France and Spain for Prodrive as the team tried to focus on the sealed surfaces.

 Besides competing in the WRC for 2012, Sordo participated in the IRC in the Tour de Corse in a MINI.
 He won the event and took his maiden win in the IRC championship.
-After 2 seasons in the Prodrive (MINI) Team, Sordo rejoined Citroën for 2013 driving the second DS3 WRC.
+After two seasons in the Prodrive (MINI) Team, Sordo rejoined Citroën for 2013 driving the second DS3 WRC.

 At 2013 Rallye Deustchland, Sordo was in a stable third position in the second of three days, but after first placed Jari-Matti Latvala and second placed Thierry Neuville both left the road, Sordo found himself in the lead, with the Belgian just 0.8 seconds behind him at the end of the day, with just two stages to go.
 He eventually managed to hold on to first place and finally, after a nail-biting Power Stage and at his 106th WRC start, Dani Sordo won a WRC round.

-Since the 2014 season Sordo moved to the new Hyundai Motorsport team and drives the second or third car in selected events.
+Since the 2014 season, Sordo moved to the new Hyundai Motorsport team and drives the second or third car in selected events.

-In 2019, he achieved the second victory of his career at Rally Italia Sardegna.
+In 2019, Sordo achieved the second victory of his career at Rally Italia Sardegna.
 Sordo, was second for most of the rally behind Ott Tänak, but the Estonian suffered a power steering failure at the power stage, giving victory to Dani.

-A year later, he won the 2020 Rally Italia Sardegna, his second victory in a row at the event.
+A year later, Sordo won the 2020 Rally Italia Sardegna, his second victory in a row at the event.
 He is the only driver alongside Sébastien Loeb, Sébastien Ogier and Thierry Neuville, to win the Italian Rally on multiple times.
 In the next race in Rally Monza, after leading the overall virtually, finally finished third, helping Hyundai win the constructors' championship.

-In October 2021, he renewed his contract through the 2022 season with Hyundai.
+In October 2021, Sordo renewed his contract through the 2022 season with Hyundai.
 After the renewal, he announced that 2022 would be his last season.
-At 2021 Rally Catalunya, after winning four stages in a row (SS15, SS16, SS17 and power stage), he finished 3rd in the rally, achieving his 50th podium in the WRC.
+At 2021 Rally Catalunya, after winning four stages in a row (SS15, SS16, SS17 and power stage), he finished third in the rally, achieving his 50th podium in the WRC.